bharathwajist/bharathwajist/README.md

 Now that we have that out of the way, let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />

-* 🖥️ Currently working as a operating engineer in manufacturing industry.
+* 🖥️ Currently working as a system administrator in a firm.
 * 🖨️ I write my plans to achieve my goal and I write code to achieve them.
-* ⚡ Member of the RISC-V. Let's play something with digital logic circuits if you interested in digital principles!
+* ⚡ Member of the RISC-V.
 * 🧐 Love exploring something new in Computer science.
 * 😄 Pronouns: He/him
-* 🤯 A strange fact about me: I'm brutally honest.
+* 🤯 A strange fact about me: I'm brutally honest(partially).
-* ◕ᴗ◕)っ I like to dream.
-* 😠 I don't like to leave dream as dream
+* 😠 I don't like to leave dream as dream.
 * 💪 I work hard to attain those dreams.
 * I don't whine for what I don't have.
 I do work to get it at any cost.
 <p align="left">